CARES Act funding

-The college has been received $1.2 million to be given to eligible students.
+The college has received funds to be given to eligible students.
 Funds can be used for COVID-19-related expenses including technology, food, housing, health care, or child care.
 This money is not a loan and does not have to be repaid.

 Who is eligible?

-All Wenatchee Valley College students who are currently enrolled are eligible to apply, with the exception of:
+Generally, all Wenatchee Valley College students who are currently enrolled are eligible to apply.

 Not sure if you qualify?
 Contact email@example.com.